FIDO AI eliminated human error from leak identification. Harnessing the power of the cloud does the same for accurate leak location.

 In our case, FIDO AI uses up to 18 different algorithms to determine each leak’s unique features just from listening to the samples from the Bugs.

 Its machine-learning brain picks out the precise frequency of the leak from other extraneous noises.
-Then, based on the other information it has gleaned, like pipe material and leak size, it automatically selects the best combination of processes to pinpoint leak location to within a metre.
+Then, based on the other information it has gleaned, like pipe material and leak size, it automatically selects the best combination of processes to pinpoint leak location exactly.

 Access to network GIS information further eliminates the need for human input, as accurate asset location and sensor distance is automatically built-in.